jgliang74/CarND-Behavioral-Cloning-P3/writeup_project3.md

 * model.h5 containing a trained convolution neural network
 * writeup_project3.md
 * video.mp4 a video recording of the vehicle driving autonomously
+* bclone_model.html saved version of bclone_model.ipynb used to do model training for resubmission
+* model_resubmit.h5 containing a trained neural nework with dropout and early stop
+* video_resubmit.mp4 a video recording of the vehicle driving autonomouly with resubmitted model

 ##### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing